reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 ## Descriptions
 - An EQ based on Dolby Atmos RC4 from @guitardedhero.
 - Blobs from ZTE A2019 Pro for 64 bit and Lenovo TB-7305I for 32 bit.
-- Doesn't work with dynamic partitions (except dolby dms 1.0 is already present in ROM manifest.xml)
+- Doesn't work with dynamic partitions (except dolby dms 1.0 is already present in ROM manifest.xml).
+It would be better to ask to the ROM builder to add it.

 ## Requirements
 - Android 9, 10, or 11